 What is Vitamin C?

-Vitamin C is a powerful antioxidant which is vital for boosting your immune system.
-Antioxidant deficiencies can lead to any number of diseases, most of which being chronic.
-Vitamin C encourages the production of white blood cells known as lymphocytes and phagocytes, both of which fight the growth of infections.
-Not only does Vitamin C help produce white blood cells, but it also increases their productivity and protects them against harmful cells.
-In addition to boosting your immune system, Vitamin C helps to absorb iron, repairs body tissues, and keeps bone and cartilage healthy.
-Vitamin C is known to provide all of these benefits but also helps specifically with eye disease and skin health, as it also combats wrinkling.
-There have been numerous studies on Vitamin C over the last ten years as the list of its benefits continues to grow.
+Vitamin C is a powerful antioxidant which may be vital to boosting your immune system.
+Antioxidant deficiencies may lead to any number of diseases, many of which being chronic.
+Vitamin C likely encourages the production of white blood cells known as lymphocytes and phagocytes, both of which fight the growth of infections.
+Vitamin C may also help to absorb iron, repair body tissues, and keep bone and cartilage healthy.
+There have been numerous studies on Vitamin C in recent years due to the lengthy list of its potential benefits.